 These bills address one of the criticisms of Public Act 567.
-Often, the geographical limitations are placed on bench warrants for child support arrearages because payers are frequently arrested in counties other than the county that issued the bench warrant, and it becomes too costly to transport an apprehended individual to the county that issued the bench warrant.
-As such, it was suggested during the deliberations of Public Act 567 that, for bench warrants to be made valid statewide, counties should receive additional resources to be able to transport apprehended individuals.
+Often, geographical limitations are placed on bench warrants for child support arrearages because when payers are arrested in counties other than the county that issued the bench warrant, it becomes too costly to transport the apprehended individuals to the county that issued the bench warrant.
+As a result, it was suggested during the deliberations of Public Act 567 that, for bench warrants to be made valid statewide, counties should receive additional resources to be able to transport apprehended individuals.
 The establishment of the fund, then, provides counties with the necessary funding to return apprehended delinquent payers to the county that issued the bench warrant.

 Further, these bills are necessary given the number of outstanding bench warrants.
 According to committee testimony, there are 60,000 bench warrants listed on LEIN, with an estimated 99 percent of those related to outstanding child support.
-Many of these warrants have been outstanding for quite sometime and, given the current state of affairs, it seems unlikely that there will be a major crackdown on the bench warrants absent any increase in resources to apprehend these delinquent payers.
+Many of these warrants have been outstanding for quite some time and, given the current state of affairs, it seems unlikely that there will be a major crackdown on the bench warrants absent any increase in resources to apprehend these delinquent payers.